-Today Google has released Metro version of Chrome with the release of latest Chrome Dev..channel, we’ve covered this news already now we’re going to look at how Chrome in Metro mode is different from Chrome on desktop in Windows 8 Release Preview.
-Seems Google not respected Microsoft’s design guidelines of metro apps- generally Chrome metro should’ve been made available via Windows Store instead Chrome offers it as direct download for Windows 8 users via its dev. channel.
+Today Google has released Metro version of Chrome with the release of latest Chrome Dev..channel, we’ve covered this news already, now we’re going to look at how Chrome in Metro mode is different from Chrome on the desktop in Windows 8 Release Preview.
+Seems Google not respected Microsoft’s design guidelines of metro apps- generally Chrome metro should have been made available via Windows Store, instead Chrome offers it as a direct download for Windows 8 users via its dev. channel.

-Metro version of Chrome will be available to users only if Chrome on desktop set as default browser, if other browser than Chrome set as default then Chrome in metro disappears.
+Metro version of Chrome will be available to users only if Chrome on desktop set as default browser, if you set a browser other than Chrome as default, then Chrome in metro disappears.
 You need to click on Chrome tile on start screen to enter into Metro environment.

 Chrome in Metro: Only flash no other plugins allowed

 Chrome with built-in flash player 11.3 plays all flash content, but Metro style Chrome won’t support other plugins like Silverlight and Java.
 Chrome follows Metro IE here- Microsoft integrated Flash into Metro IE and allows flash for some sites only.
 By not allowing install of other plugins battery life can be increased and also yields in clean, secure and fast browser experience for users.

 When you enter into Windows 8 mode mode, you can see UI looks more familiar what we used to in Windows 7, but the UI is aimed at touch screen devices such as tablets.
 Though there are no maximize, minimize, resize buttons in metro version, you can access them by right-clicking on empty space on tab strip, you can also find on desktop version.

 Both Chrome on desktop and metro can be run simultaneously